Carrot Ginger Dressing: A Flavorful Twist for Your Salads

 • Serve over salads, as a dip, or as a dressing for grain bowls.

-Keyword Asian-inspired recipe, carrot ginger dressing, gluten free, healthy salad dressing, homemade salad dressing, vegan dressing
+Keyword Asian-inspired recipe, healthy salad dressing, homemade salad dressing, vegan dressing

 • Freezer bags: Great for space-saving storage